DanielCohenHillel/dotfiles/README.md

 alacritty from the git repo.
 Download ([alacritty-git](https://aur.archlinux.org/packages/alacritty-git/)).
 If you don't want to use the unstable git version, you can simply remove all the vi-mode related key bindings.

+Some fixes for gnome and gtk:
+`conda install -c gtk3 pygobject`
+This command is problematic and takes a looooooooooooongggg (tens of minutes) time to execute.